ReturnInfinity/BareMetal/BareMetal - API.md

 ## SMP

+BareMetal uses a queue for tasks.
+Tasks are automatically pulled out of the queue by available CPU cores.

 ### b\_smp\_enqueue

-Add a workload to the processing queue
+Add a workload to the processing queue.

+Assembly Registers:

+	 IN:	RAX = Address of code to execute
+			RSI = Variable
+	OUT:	Nothing

+Assembly Example:

+		mov rax, ap_code	; Our code to run on an available core xor rsi, rsi		; Clear RSI as there is no argument call [b_smp_enqueue]
+		ret

+	ap_code:
+		...
+		ret

+C Example:

 ### b\_smp\_dequeue

-Dequeue a workload from the processing queue
+Dequeue a workload from the processing queue.

+Assembly Registers:

+	 IN:	Nothing
+	OUT:	RAX = Address of code to execute (Set to 0 if queue is empty) RDI = Variable

+Assembly Example:

+C Example:

 ### b\_smp\_run

-Call the code address stored in RAX
+Call the code address stored in RAX.

+Assembly Registers:

+	 IN:	RAX = Address of code to execute
+	OUT:	Nothing

+Assembly Example:

+C Example:

 ### b\_smp\_wait

-Wait until all other CPU Cores are finished processing
+Wait until all other CPU Cores are finished processing.

+Assembly Registers:

+	 IN:	Nothing
+	OUT:	Nothing.
+All registers preserved.

+Assembly Example:

+C Example:

 ## Memory